-This section will include:

-Project governance – with details on escalation

-Organisation – demonstrating reporting lines within the project team (usually in the format of an organisation chart)

-Roles and responsibilities, include a RACI table
+Roles and Responsibilities of the team roles are defined in the RACI Table below:

 Project Plan

-This section will include a summary of the project plan, including a schedule of activities and resource requirements.
-Indicate, the team will follow the Agile development methodology.

-Please note, the project plan and schedule are produced for this semester only and will be used for tracking progress during this semester.

 Project Controls

 Meetings with the Project Manager will be held regularly to monitor progress and manage arising issues.
 There will be one Tuesday meeting where the entire group is expected to be present as it aligns with required class times.
 Project Manager assigns all team members their respective work that has to be completed before each week.
 Important points and topics will be discussed in the meetings.
 Final decisions will be made by the end of the meetings taking everyone’s opinion in the consideration.